Yue He: Campaigns

 Yue He is appointed as one of Liangshan's scout leaders after the 108 Stars of Destiny came together in what is called the Grand Assembly.
 When Grand Marshal Gao Qiu attacks Liangshan with a massive military force, he is defeated and captured.
-But the outlaws free him after he promised to help them secure amnesty from Emperor Huizong.
+But the outlaws frees him after he promised to help them secure amnesty from Emperor Huizong.
 Yue He and Xiao Rang go with Gao to the capital Dongjing as Liangshan's representatives to meet the emperor.
 However, Gao detains them in his residence and reneges on his promise.
-Yan Qing and Dai Zong later break into Gao's house and save the two.
+Yan Qing and Dai Zong later breaks into Gao's house saving the two.

 The outlaws eventually receive amnesty due to help from the courtesan Li Shishi and other court officials.
 Emperor Huizong sends them on military campaigns against the Liao invaders and other rebel forces on Song territory to atone for their crimes.
 Yue He participates in the first three expeditions.

 Before the fourth starts, which targets the rebel Fang La, the emperor summons Yue He back to Dongjing.
 It turns out that a prince consort has heard of Yue He's musical talent and wants him to be his minstrel.
 Yue spends the rest of his life in the house of the prince.